Mayukh Sen: Personal life

 Sen is queer and of Bengali descent.
-Sen went to Stanford University, where he studied film.
+He went to Stanford University, where he studied film.
 While he was an undergraduate, his father was diagnosed with lung cancer, and he moved back to New York to help care for him.
-His father was a film buff, and he was drawn to writing about film initially.
-When his father died, he began writing through his grief.
-“I have always been attracted, for some reason or another, to subjects who are dead or forgotten in some way,” he says.
-“I became conscious of why I was attracted to these kinds of stories and how I was pursuing them and what kinds of things I did while I was reporting them, after my dad’s death.”
+His father was a film buff, and Sen was drawn to writing about film initially.
+When Sen's father died, he began writing to work through his grief.

 Sen teaches food journalism at New York University.
 He has also taught creative nonfiction classes with Kundiman.
 He is currently sober.
-"As a sober person, I’ve been ruthless with the red pen.
-I can read sentences aloud and understand when something isn’t quite hanging together or when a detail isn’t germane to the overall story," he said in an interview.